 Cons: More suitable for less experienced golfers.

-From Senior power Golfer, this is a set designed especially for the senior golfer.
+From Majek, this is a set designed especially for the senior golfer.
 It features very large clubheads (right up to the maximum permitted size which the PGA allows), graphite shafts and senior flexes.
 The appearance of this set is one of its selling points, with a red white and black cart bag matching the distinctive red and black markings on the clubs.
 These markings are not just for show either but are bright enough to make your shot aligned much easier.

 The set consists of Titanium degree Driver, 3 Wood, and Hybrid.
 Oversized Irons 6,7,8,9, PW and a Face Balanced Putter.
 Each club has been designed for a good responsive feel and added accuracy.
 Designed for scratch for the senior golfer makes it very smooth and easy set to use.
 If you are starting out on your golfing hobby, this is an excellent choice to make.
 You will be able to play without putting too much pressure on your body and will be able to make good fast shots with increasing accuracy.